CosmWasm/cosmwasm/packages/storage/README.md

 ### Bucket

+We want to extend the concept of prefixed storage spaces and add type safety, so you can ensure all the data in this namespace is of the same type, and add some helper methods to serialize and deserialize the data transparently.

+**TODO** pull in more info from aboe

 Since the above idiom (a subspace for a class of items) is so common and useful, and there is no easy way to return this from a function (bucket holds a reference to space, and cannot live longer than the local variable), the two are